kavia-common/intelligent-chatbot-platform-2899-2909/company_chatbot_frontend/README.md

 - The app stores the current user in localStorage and bearer token in-memory.
 - Ensure CORS is enabled on the backend for the frontend origin.
+- For deployments behind a different origin than the backend, set REACT_APP_BACKEND_URL accordingly.